particle-iot/maker-faire-2017-machine/Ball Detector/README.md

 <img src="assembled.jpg">

 - 3d print the bracket.
-If the laser diode is too loose or tight in the hole, tweak the diameter in Fusion 360 and print again.
+- Insert the laser diode loosely.
+If the laser diode is too loose or doesn't fit in the hole, tweak the diameter in Fusion 360 and print again.
+If it is a tad too tight, manually turn a 15/64" drill bit in the hole to remove some of the imperfections from the print.
 - Insert the photoresistor.
 I like cutting one leg shorter than the other so I can insert them one at at time in the tiny holes.
-- Insert the laser diode loosely.
 - Connect a multimeter to the photoresistor in resistance measurement mode.
 - Connect a power supply (3.3V or 5V) to the laser diode.
 Blue is ground, red is positive.
 - Rotate the laser diode in the hole to get the smallest resistance measurement on the photoresistor.